EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_deposit.md

 ```

 ### Display your deposit
-To improve the readability, use the JSON package:
+To improve the readability, use the JSON package.
+This package turns the reponse text in a easily processable data structure called a map:
 ```python
 >>> import json
 >>> result = json.loads(r.text)